RexKramerXV/EDMultiCMDR/README.md

 ## Debug output

-Note: the script emits diagnostic output via PowerShell's Write-Verbose/Write-Debug.
-To see debugging details when running the script, invoke it with -Verbose (or -Debug) e.g.:
+Note: the script emits diagnostic output via PowerShell's Write-Verbose.
+To see debugging details when running the script, invoke it with -Verbose e.g.:

 ```powershell
 powershell -File .\EDMultiCMDR.ps1 -Verbose